JWALL000/Home-Lab---Setup-/README.md

 Now is was time to start generating telemetry using Metasploit in Kali Linux specifically - ssh brute force telemetry.

 I started Kali Linux and changed the directory to wordlists, I then navigated to a file called rockyou.txt.
-Next I unzipped the the file uzing gunzip.
+Next I unzipped the the file using gunzip.

 ![Home Lab47](https://github.com/JWALL000/Home-Lab---Setup-/blob/main/Home%20LAB%20on%20premise%2050%20(Using%20metaploit%20to%20generate%20brute%20force%20ssh%20telemetery).PNG)